 This Term’s Topics

 Class teachers send out an outline of the learning each child will be undertaking that term.
-If you wish to find out any further details, please contact Miss Nicholls or Mrs Dunton.
+If you wish to find out any further details, please contact Mrs Dunton or Mr Everitt.